-Figure 2.1: Circuit for measuring the 48V input Voltage, consisting of input potential (left), two resistors as voltage divider, one fully differential isolation amplifier (left), one operational Amplifier (right), output voltage as well as the connection to the STM32-Chips input pin (right)
+Figure 2.1: Circuit for measuring the 48V input Voltage, consisting of input potential (left), two resistors as voltage divider, one full differential isolation amplifier (full Diff Op Amp, left), one operational Amplifier (right), output voltage as well as the connection to the STM32-Chips input pin (right)

-The circuits for measuring input voltage and current are the most complex, because for Voltage measurement the circuit needs to
+The circuits for measuring input Voltage and current are the most complex, because for Voltage measurement the circuit needs to

-- divide our input voltage into a usable potential range - decouple the input (48V) from signal potential (3.3V) - amplify the voltage, to be in the STM32-Chips Voltage range of 0-3.3V
+- divide our input voltage into a usable potential range - decouple the input from our signal potential - amplify the voltage, to be in the Chips Voltage range of 0-3.3V

 The already implemented Cicuit can be seen in Figure 2.1.
-It consists of a 1:240 Voltage Divider, a full differential isolation amplifier taking in the roughly 200mV (nominal voltage range), and amplifying it by a factor of 8 ($r{\rm diffOpAmp}$ [6]).
+It consists of a 1:240 Voltage Divider, a full differential isolation amplifier taking in the $\approx 200$ mV (nominal voltage range), and amplifying it by a factor of 8 ( $r{diffOpAmp}$ [6]).
 It is also decoupling the input and output voltages, so our 48V and 3.3V circuit parts are electricly insulated.
-The remaining operational amplifier provides difference to single ended Conversion with an amplification or 1.1 ($r{\rm OpAmp}$)
+The remaining operational amplifier provides futher amplification by a factor of 1.1 ( $r{OpAmp}$ )